BackTable / ENT / Podcast / Episode #61

 The Ins and Outs of Ear Tubes

-with Dr. Ashley Murray and Dr. Gopi Shah
+with Dr. Ashley Agan and Dr. Gopi Shah

 Hosts Dr. Ashley Agan and Dr. Gopi Shah discuss the complications of ear tubes and differences in adult and pediatric ear tube management, including the management of clogged ear tubes with normal hearing, which may require different treatments for different patients.